-On behalf of the Board of Directors (the "Board") of Delong Holdings Limited ("Delong", and together with its subsidiaries, the "Group"), I present to you our annual report for the financial year ended 31 December 2015 ("FY2015").
+On behalf of the Board of Directors (the "Board") and Management of Delong Holdings Limited ("Delong" or the "Group"), I am pleased to present to you the annual report of the Group for the financial year ended 31 December 2018 ("FY2018").

 The operating landscape remained challenging in FY2018.
 Macro headwinds arising from global trade tensions, decelerating economic growth in the People's Republic of China (the "PRC") as well as the Chinese government's ongoing efforts to curtail steel production have continued to overshadow the growth in domestic steel demand.

 During the year, Chinese authorities maintain its push for greater consolidation within the steel-making industry through initiatives such as eliminating obsolete capacity and smaller players.
 Within Hebei Province, where Delong's production facility is based, a three-year industry capacity reduction work plan for the period from 2018 to 2020 was introduced � aimed at keeping total annual provincial capacity within 200 million tonnes, the work plan targets a reduction of steelmaking capacity by 14 million tonnes per year in 2019 and 2020 respectively.
 Market players also face mounting pressure to meet environmental compliances as local authorities roll out stricter environmental policies.
 For instance, in June 2018, the State Council had announced the banning of new steel, coke, and primary aluminium capacity in the Beijing-Tianjin-Hebei and Yangtze River Delta regions.